wangziqi2013/wangziqi2013.github.io/_posts/2018-06-16-Footprint-Caching.markdown

 If the segment accessed by the instruction is not valid, the page walker also initiates a transfer from the main memory, after which the bit vectors are updated as in the previous case.

-If TLB misses, and the page walker
+If TLB misses, and the PTE has all-zero in its valid bit vector, then the block is also not in the cache.
+In this case, the page walker allocates a block in L4, updates the GIPT, and fills the block with only segments that has reference bit set in the PTE.
+The physical address field of the PTE is replaced with the allocated cache address as in TDC.